 Public Health is working with restaurant owners and other community partners to create a Healthy Restaurant Program to promote healthier dining options and help consumers make healthy food and beverage choices.

-An advisory group comprising restaurant owners, restaurant patrons, and community members with an interest in healthy food will meet during the first half of 2013 to design Clark County's Healthy Restaurant Program.
+An advisory group comprising restaurant owners, restaurant patrons, and community members with an interest in healthy food began meeting in 2013 to design Clark County's Healthy Restaurant Program.

 Popular strategies from other successful programs include promoting and reducing the prices of healthier options, automatically serving healthy side dishes with meals, and providing more low-calorie beverage choices.